 The VicHealth Active Club Grants program requires clubs to submit a funding application to VicHealth.
 All applications must be submitted online in accordance with timelines and processes outlined Terms and Conditions.
-The application form will close at 4pm sharp on the round closing date.
 In order to ensure fairness for all interested organisations, no late applications will be accepted.

 Completing an application for tier 1 should take 30 minutes to complete if the club has considered:

 • why you are seeking to apply

 • what you are planning on purchasing